Kit Hill to Kelly Bray circular walk

 Blackbirds are one of the most common birds in the UK with a population of somewhere between 10 and 15 million.
 However, blackbirds were in steady decline from the 1970s through to the mid-1990s.
 The population has only relatively recently recovered.

-26. At the end of the fence, bear right off the track and walk across the grass alongside the line of trees to pass to the right of the building and reach a stile.
+26. At the end of the fence, bear right (ignore the waymark on the right) to reach a grassy path on the far side of the parking area.
+Follow the path alongside the line of trees to pass to the right of the building and reach a stile.

 Lesser celandines flower along the path in the spring.